-Stuck for presents to buy your kids or grandkids this Christmas?
+Stuck for ideas on what to buy your kids or grandkids this Christmas?
 What about your friends’ children, godchildren, nieces and nephews?

 To open a Vanguard Junior ISA account, you need a minimum lump sum investment of £500 or monthly direct debit of £100.